 Psoas abscess is characterized by pus collection and inflammation within the muscle compartment, presenting the hallmark findings of lower back pain, limp, and spiking fever.
 Other signs and symptoms may include flank pain, abdominal pain, anorexia, nausea, weight loss, malaise, and inguinal mass.
 Pain may radiate to the hip and upper thigh.

-Because of similarities to other back pain disorders (lumbar disc hernia, trauma, or spinal compression), the diagnosis of psoas abscess can be overlooked and correct treatment delayed.
+Because of similarities to other back pain disorders (lumbar disk hernia, trauma, or spinal compression), the diagnosis of psoas abscess can be overlooked and correct treatment delayed.
 Psoas abscess may be associated with primary malignancy; care must be taken to accurately diagnose and manage both the primary malignancy (such as colorectal carcinoma or metastatic squamous cell carcinoma) and secondary psoas abscess.

 Management of psoas abscess involves abscess drainage with broad spectrum antibiotic therapy.
 Once the infectious organism is identified, antibiotic therapy can be geared appropriately.
 Abscess drainage can include percutaneous drainage guided by CT or ultrasound or surgical drainage.